PremierLangage/wims-lti-doc/docs/usage.md

 the grade of every user who clicked on *activity A* every time a teacher click on *activity A*.

-Moreover, the grades of every student who clicked at least once on the activity will also be automatically sent to the LMS at least three time a day (default settings).
+Moreover, the grades of every student who clicked at least once on the activity will also be automatically sent to the LMS at two three time a day (default settings).

 *Caution :* Only the grade of the **user who clicked at least once** on the link corresponding to the worksheet / exam will have their grade sent to the LMS.
 If an user